TRC has rich filter abilities that let you:

 Saving the filter

-Once you run your query, you can save it:
+Once you run your query, you can set it as the targets or save it as a regular sheet:

 The “Save Query” button will prompt you for a name for this filter.
 When you hit the back button to go back to the List View, you’ll see it on the sheet list.
 At this point, the filter acts just like any regular sheet, and you can share it, print it, or use it with any other plugin.